paulcodrpub/linux-script/README.md

 # Intro
-Script for preparing a brand new CentOS 6 or 7 instance with user, ssh key, rpms, and other configs.
+Script for preparing a brand new CentOS 6 or 7 instance with user with ssh key, Ansible client, rpms, and other configs.

 # Summary of changes made by the shell script.
 * func_dns: update /etc/resolv.conf